 Adrienn Mendonca-Jones is a writer, teacher, copy editor, and folklorist living in the Monterey Bay area, where she teaches at California State University Monterey Bay.
 She is currently putting the finishing touches on her first major work of historical fiction, a novel about the early life of Beatrice Wood.

-Adrienn is a part-time student of the MFA graduate program in Creative Writing at Fairleigh Dickinson University, a private institution of higher learning with college campuses in New Jersey, England, and Canada.
-She currently attends FDU’s low-residency model program, led by her friend and mentor, René Steinke (a nominee for the National Book Award and a recent Guggenheim awardee), and is an active reader for TLR, The Literary Review of FDU, one of the oldest literary magazines in the United States.
+Adrienn is a graduate of the MFA program in Creative Writing at Fairleigh Dickinson University, a private university with college campuses in New Jersey, England, and Canada.
+She completed FDU’s low-residency MFA program–led by her friend and mentor, René Steinke (a nominee for the National Book Award and a recent Guggenheim awardee)–in January 2018, and received her MFA degree in May 2018.

-Additionally, Adrienn is a 200-hour certified yoga teacher and maintains an active teaching certification through Yoga Alliance.
-You can find out more about her at Misfit Yoga, where she writes a blog reviewing spiritual and yoga books.
-She currently works with Buddhist teacher and writer Phillip Moffitt at the Life Balance Institute, where she is the part-time office assistant and bookkeeper.
+Adrienn is a 200-hour certified yoga teacher and maintains an active teaching certification through Yoga Alliance.
+You can find out more about her at Misfit Yoga, where she writes an occasional blog reviewing spiritual and yoga books.
+The daughter of a painter, she is a writer who loves art and plays with encaustic art whenever she can.